forcodedancing/greenfield-docs/docs/api/blockchain-cli/challenge.md

 #### latest-attested-challenges

-The `latest-attested-challenges` command allows users to query the latest challenges that have been attested by the user.
+The `latest-attested-challenges` command allows users to query the latest challenges that have been attested by validators.

-Be noted, only the latest `attestation_kept_count` challenged will be return.
+Be noted, only the latest `attestation_kept_count` challenges will be returned.

 ```sh
 gnfd query challenge latest-attested-challenges [flags]